5 Reasons Why Employees Prefer Non-Cash Incentives and Rewards

 1-Cash is already the main work incentive: Employees call it their salary.
 Whatever their work accomplishments, money is already the default currency of compensation.
 So, if you as their employer add additional cash rewards, it’s quickly forgotten and provides very little long-term value to your business.
 In fact, your employees are likely spending their reward money at a local gas station, or maybe the grocery store.
 How motivational can that possibly be?

 In the end, employee engagement and motivation have little to do with money.
-Here’s more proof for you unbelievers out there: a Gallup’s study conducted on employee engagement reported no significant difference in employee engagement by pay level.
+A Gallup study conducted on employee engagement reported no significant difference in employee engagement by pay level if you needed more evidence.

 2-Trophy value: Tangible gifts have the symbolic, lasting value of a trophy.
 You would never brag about a paycheck in front of your colleagues as much as you would with a tangible reward symbolizing the value of your work.
 Receiving a tangible reward makes you feel proud and important.